-At times, FGTH could sound like SIMPLE MINDS; ‘Two Tribes’ was no doubt influenced by ‘I Travel’, itself inspired by right wing terrorism in Europe.
+Sounding like SIMPLE MINDS, ‘Two Tribes’ was influenced by ‘I Travel’, itself inspired by right wing terrorism in Europe.
 While Holly Johnson’s original lyric referenced the dystopian drama ‘Mad Max’, it sat well within the Cold War tensions of the period.
-As well as the mighty Fairlight orchestra stabs and masterful PPG programming for the iconic synth bass, the first 12 inch version entitled ‘Annihilation’ featured the poignant authoritative voice of Patrick Allen, reprising his real life ‘Protect & Survive’ commentary on how to survive a nuclear holocaust…
+With mighty Fairlight orchestra stabs and masterful PPG programming for the iconic synth bass, the first 12 inch version entitled ‘Annihilation’ featured the poignant authoritative voice of Patrick Allen, reprising his real life ‘Protect & Survive’ commentary…

 Available on the album ‘Frankie Said’ via Union Square Music Ltd

 KRAFTWERK Tour De France – Remix (1984)

 The original ‘Tour De France’ single in 1983 signalled the launch of a new KRAFTWERK album ‘Technopop’.
 Despite being given an EMI catalogue number, it was never actually released.
 However, ‘Tour De France’ took on a life of its own.
 This masterful remix by New York DJ Francois Kevorkian backed a key scene in the film ‘Breakdance’ which lead to a re-release of this rework.
 Much more percussive and less song based than the first version, it reinforced KRAFTWERK’s standing in the US Hip-Hop scene.

 Available on the single ‘Tour De France’ via EMI Records

 GIORGIO MORODER & PHILIP OAKEY Together In Electric Dreams – Extended (1984)